Chaos Statement : How to Play

 What happens after the battle?

-Following battle, you gain new words in two ways:
+Following battle, you gain new words:

 How does the game end?